 Kumella has been at the foundation since 2011.
-As a Program Officer, she works with nonprofits across the state, using her background as former business owner and co-founder of a local nonprofit, to support each grantee’s impact and story.
+As a Senior Program Officer, she works with nonprofits across the state, using her background as former business owner and co-founder of a local nonprofit, to support each grantee’s impact and story.
 Kumella has a BA in Social Enterprise from Metropolitan State University of Denver and is an active member of the Colorado Funders for Inclusiveness and Equity (COFIE).
 When not exploring the state through site visits with grantees, Kumella can be found working in her garden, spending time with family and/or driving her teenagers to one of their many activities.

 Niki Camarena, Program Officer

 Elaine England, Grants Manager

-With over 10 years at the foundation, Elaine is our point person (and yours) for the foundation’s recent history and for many of our relationships with grantees.
+With over 15 years at the foundation, Elaine is our point person (and yours) for the foundation’s recent history and for many of our relationships with grantees.
 As Grants Manager, Elaine crosses all t’s and dots all i’s to manage hundreds of applications, letters of inquiry, final reports, and many other correspondences with grantees and grantseekers.
-When Elaine is not holding down the fort, she can be found doing anything by her domestic chores!
+When Elaine is not holding down the fort, she can be found doing anything but her domestic chores!